 How many body paragraphs?
 Enough to be convincing, usually three to five for a standard college essay.
 If you are using one extended example (a case study, a historical event), the body paragraphs break down different facets of that single example rather than introducing new ones.

-How to Write an Illustration Essay: Step by Step
+How to Write an Illustration Essay

-Your thesis needs to be specific enough that examples can prove or disprove it.
 "Social media affects society" is too broad; no number of examples will prove it because it means everything and nothing.
 "Heavy social media use is making it harder for teenagers to tolerate boredom" is specific enough that you can either find examples that demonstrate it, or you cannot.

 A strong illustration essay thesis tells the reader what kind of evidence is coming.
 Avoid vague thesis statements that could apply to any essay on the same topic.